-Briefly describe how the Agency/Group/Organization was consulted.
-What are the anticipated outcomes of the consultation or areas for improved coordination?
-RFP process 55 Agency/Group/Organization IKRON Corporation Agency/Group/Organization Type Service- Workforce Development, Life Skills What section of the Plan was addressed by Consultation?
+60 Agency/Group/Organization CincySmiles Agency/Group/Organization Type Service- oral health education, disease prevention, and treatment services What section of the Plan was addressed by Consultation?
 Nonprofit Services - CDBG - County Wide Services Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-RFP process
+RFP Process